stadtnavi/stadtnavi-tutorial/01-installing-and-running-ui/README.md

   OR
   - `yarn build` then `CONFIG=rt yarn run start` (production mode)

-### 7. Running in Docker
+### 7. Building a Docker image

+When your happy with your changes, you may quit the docker container (via `exit`), and build docker image we will reuse in subsequent tutorial steps.

-  1. build a docker image, run: `docker build -t stadtnavi/digitransit-ui .` (NOTE the "." at the end)
+  1. In the ``digitransit-ui directory, build a docker image, run: `docker build -t stadtnavi/digitransit-ui .` (NOTE the "." at the end)
   2. run the image: `docker run -p 8080:8080 -e CONFIG=rt stadtnavi/digitransit-ui`
     - any environment variable can be specified after the `-e` option
     - more information [here](https://github.com/HSLdevcom/digitransit-ui/blob/master/docs/Docker.md)